CCHS-Melbourne/laser-cutter-safety-controller/README.md

 # Laser Cutter V2 Safety Controller

--This controller monitors interlock circuits, coolant flow rate and coolant temperature.
-It opens or closes a relay if any of the interlocks are in a non-ready state and displays its status on a 20x4 character LCD.-
+*This controller monitors interlock circuits, coolant flow rate and coolant temperature.
+It opens or closes a relay if any of the interlocks are in a non-ready state and displays its status on a 20x4 character LCD.*

 It uses the following hardware: